yashtiwari22/calci/calculator-master/README.md

 # calci
-A Simple Calculator (calci) made using JS
+A Simple Calculator that is used to perform some basic arithmetic operations.
+This calculator is made using Js.